dev-diaries/web/_posts/2019-06-15-im-just-good-at-googling-things.markdown

 memorize and know everything extremely well is both daunting and nearly impossible.
 Therefore, at a certain point there is an advantage to not even trying to know everything but rather just become really efficient at finding the answer to what you need.
-Being able to search [stackoverflow](/social-posts/searching-stackoverflow/) and [search google efficiently](/social-posts/google-search-tips/) are truly skills that are essential in such a vast field as web development.
+Being able to search [stackoverflow](/social-posts/searching-stackoverflow/) and [google efficiently](/social-posts/google-search-tips/) are truly skills that are essential in such a vast field as web development.
 Therefore, I maintain that I'm not really a good web developer, but rather just good at Googling things.